Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Results

-A statistical analysis has been conducted to investigate the single-metric correlation between the QM and HM sets, with the aim of identifying the most representative quantitative metrics for each of the human factors considered.
-We considered correlations that obtain a Spearman strength $|\rho > 0.4|$ with a p-value $p < 0.05$, and a Kendall strength $|\tau > 0.25|$ with a p-value $p < 0.06$.
+A statistical analysis has been conducted to investigate the correlation between the QM and HM sets using a single metric, with the aim of identifying the most representative quantitative metric for each human factor considered.
+First, we use two non-parametric statistical methods: Spearman’s Rho and Kendall’s Tau.
+Both approaches are ideal for data that do not necessarily meet the assumptions of normality, making them well-suited for the ordinal 5-point Likert-scale evaluations used in our survey.
+We considered correlations that obtain a Spearman strength $|\rho > 0.4|$ with a p-value $p < 0.05$, and a Kendall strength $|\tau > 0.25|$ with a p-value $p < 0.05$.
 The correlations that satisfy both the strength and the statistical significance criteria defined for the Spearman and Kendall tests are reported on a heat map in Fig. \ref{fig:corr_heatmap} in terms of the average absolute Spearman-Kendall strength.

-The resultant set of QM metrics with the highest correlation scores with human HM is: Time-to-goal, Proxemics-Social-Space, Proxemics-Intimate-Space, Avg-robot-linear-speed, Avg-min-distance-person.
-These findings confirm the results obtained with the cumulative ARI score for clustering (Fig. \ref{fig:histogram_cumulative_ARI}).
-An unexpected result is the absence of the Social Work in the table of strongly correlating metrics, which, among others, can be considered the most complete and advanced social metrics, mixing distance and velocity effect according to the Social Forces generated by the interaction among agents.
-However, it does not match single HM aspects.
-The proxemic score and the minimum distance to people clearly correlate with unobtrusiveness, friendliness, and avoidance foresight.
-The average robot linear velocity is only tied to avoidance capability, but does not reflect the level of friendliness in the behavior.
-Smoothness is a subtle aspect to evaluate, and it seems to be less represented by current metrics.
-The cumulative heading changes metric was expected to correlate more with that aspect.
-Instead, only time-to-goal shows a sufficient level of matching, showing it can be related to multiple aspects of navigation.
+The QM metrics with the highest correlation with a human criteria (HM) are: Avg-min-distance-person, Proxemics-Intimate-Space, Proxemics-Social-Space, Time-to-goal, and Avg-robot-linear-speed.
+These results confirm the clustering analysis based on the cumulative ARI score (Fig. \ref{fig:histogram_cumulative_ARI}).

+Social Work does not appear among the strongly correlating metrics, as we detected in Fig. \ref{fig:histogram_cumulative_ARI}.
+Although it is a complex social metric that combines distance and velocity via Social Forces between agents, it does not align with individual HM aspects.
+Proxemic scores and minimum distance to people correlate with unobtrusiveness, friendliness, and avoidance foresight.
+Average robot linear velocity relates only to avoidance capability, not to friendliness.
+Smoothness appears weakly captured by current metrics.
+While cumulative heading changes were expected to reflect this aspect, only time-to-goal shows sufficient correlation, suggesting it relates to multiple navigation aspects.